-The Society uses the Internal Ratings Based (IRB) approach for most of its retail credit risk and capital management following approval from the PRA in 2008.
-The PRA approved the Society's current implementation of new IRB models in 2020, and since then development has been undertaken to address further regulatory guidance and requirements (for example, in applicable Supervisory Statements and Policy Statements) which culminated in an updated IRB model set being submitted in May 2023.
-As at 31 December 2023 the PRA had not yet provided feedback on the model submission, and therefore a post model adjustment to RWAs is being held to reflect the difference (increase) between the RWAs generated by the incumbent models set and the submitted models.
+The Society uses the Internal Ratings Based (IRB) approach for most of its retail credit risk capital management following approval from the PRA in 2008.
+The PRA approved the Society's current implementation of new IRB models in 2020, and since then development has been undertaken to address further regulatory guidance and requirements including SS11/13 - Internal Ratings Based (IRB) approaches (last updated in October 2021), which culminated in an updated IRB model set being submitted in May 2023.
+As at 31 December 2024 the PRA had not yet provided approval on the model submission, and therefore a post model adjustment to RWAs is being held to reflect the difference (increase) between the RWAs generated by the incumbent models set and the submitted models.